Hghrv/hangman378/README.md

         2a.
 Installation instructions

-        The packages can be installed and unpacked by the following steps:
+        The packages can be installed and unpacked with the following steps:

         - Step 1: Under Git environment, clone the Hangman repository with the command: Git clone url (Note: replace 'url' by the url link of this remote Hangman repository on GitHub).